 Can debt collectors garnish wages?
 Can credit card companies garnish wages?

 Most creditors can garnish your wages.
 However, the processes for creditors to do so are not cut and dry.
 The answer depends upon the type of creditor, the requirements they must meet, and the type of debt you owe.

 How long do you have until one of your creditors takes you to court?

 When you receive a collections notice, you can ask for verification of the debt.
-The creditor has a month to respond with the verified amount owed.
-After that, you have 30 days to pay the debt or enter a payment plan.
+The creditor has a month to respond with the verified amount owed, otherwise you will be able to have the unpaid collection removed from your credit report.
+After that, if they do verify the debt amount then you have 30 days to pay the debt or enter a payment plan.
 If at any point, neither of these actions are taken by the debtor, then the creditor may initiate a lawsuit.
 A special type of collections notice is referred to as a demand letter; this is the final collections notice.

 How can I stop a wage garnishment immediately?